Political systems of the Asante Empire: Financial administration

+The Exchequer Court in Kumasi c.
+1817 by Thomas Bowdich.
+(Note: The version of the image in the source is black and white.)

-The Gyaasehene was the head of the national treasurer's office at the court of the Asantehene.
-He was responsible for the implementation of a general financial budget and expenditure control of the Asante Empire.
-In addition, the Gyaasehene presided over the tax court.
+The Gyaasewahene or Gyaasehene was the head of the national treasurer's office at the court of the Asantehene.
+He was responsible for the implementation of the general financial budgetary control of the Asante Empire.
+In addition, the Gyaasewahene presided over the exchequer court.
 Subordinate to him were the Sanaahene, who was responsible for the routine administration of the Adaka Kesie, that is, through which all payments with gold dust from the royal treasury were processed.
 Every sub Asante chief possessed their own local treasury which was managed by a Sanaahene.
-Subordinate to the Sanaahene (and thus also to the Gyaasehene) was the Fotosanahene, who was head of the cashiers and weighers.
+Subordinate to the Sanaahene (and thus also to the Gyaasewahene) was the Fotosanfohene, who was head of the cashiers and weighers.
 The national treasury contained separate offices for the mint (ebura) and the handling of monies (danponkese).
 According to Wilks, over a hundred workforce known as Buramfo, was employed by the mint in reducing ingots and nuggets to gold dust.
 The Buramfo workforce was headed by the Adwumfohene who presided over the guild of goldsmiths.
 The arm responsible for revenue collection was the Atogye.
 Members of this institution travelled to the villages, towns and cities of the empire to collect taxes, tributes and tolls.

 Military administration

 Among the Akan of the Gold Coast, Krontihene (or Kontihene) is the title of "leader of the warriors", who was sometimes also referred to as Sahene (war leader).
 He embodied the Minister of War of the Asante Empire and the Commander-in-Chief of the Asante Army in the absence of the King.
 Edgerton relates the process to justify war in Asante with that of the United States Congress.
 Although the Asantehene was commander in chief of the army, the decision to go to war fell to the function of the National Assembly and Inner Council.
+To officially declare war, the Asantehene had to be seated on the hwedom, a special throne designated for this purpose.

 Bureaucracy

 Wilks states that the empire was bureaucratic as early as the 18th century due to reforms by the Asante kings.
 The Asante king appointed officers based on merit and assigned specific duties in the administration.
 All chiefs had the authority to appoint and dismiss staff.
 They also had the power to create a new office or abolish old ones.

+Through meritocratic reforms of the empire dating back to Asantehene Osei Kwadwo, "humble men" could rise through the ranks of state service.
+An example was Agyei, who was originally a salt-carrier but emerged as minister for foreign affairs under Osei Bonsu, as well as Opoku Frefre who was entrusted by the Asantehene on the empire's financial administration.